EmilMiP/LTFGRS/README.md

 - [ ] Add functions that calculate thresholds given CIP data with interpolation options
 - [ ] Replace 'list.vertex.attributes()' (deprecated) with 'vertex_attr_names()'(new function) in the code
 - [ ] replace 'get.vertex.attribute()' (deprecated) with 'vertex_attr()' (new function) in the code
-- [ ] ensure all core functions have examples
+- [ ] ensure all functions have at least one example
+- [ ] ensure the documentation of estimate_liability() reflects the different names of the returned column names depending on estimation method